tuhanglsWorld/MGCFDN/README.md

-# MGC-Net
+# MGCFDN
-A Copy-Move Forgery Localization Method Based on Deep Learning
+MGCFDN: An Image Copy-Move Forgery Detection Method Based on Multi-Granularity Feature Consistency

 About to be open-sourced.